Medications

 Medicine at School

-Bryan Independent School District School Board policy FFAC states that designated employees of the school district may give medication (includes prescription and/or over-the-counter medications) to a student provided:
+Bryan Independent School District School Board policy FFAC states that designated employees of the school district may give FDA approved medications (includes prescription and/or over-the-counter medications) to a student provided:

 • There is a written note from the parent/guardian of the child, requesting the time and amount of medicine to be given.
 Verbal consent is not accepted.

-• The medicine is in the original container and properly labeled.
+• The medicine appears to be in the original container, properly labeled, and not expired.

 • The medicine is brought to the school clinic staff by the parent/guardian.
 School staff will not administer medications brought by students.